axesilo/avocado/BACKLOG.md

 ## Primary Db Class

-- [ ] Look into if anything should be done for connection cleanup
+- [ ] Look into if anything should be done for connection cleanup.
+See snippet below.
 - [ ] Add "update" method

 ## Queries